neeraj-r-rugi/neeraj-r-rugi/README.md

 </tr>
 </table>

-🏎️ **Fun Fact**: Formula 1–obsessed _(and no, not because of DTS or the movie!)_
+🏎️ **Fun Fact**: Formula 1–obsessed _(and no, not because of DTS or the Movie!)_

 </div>

-🎯 **Mission**: Creating systems, frameworks, and devices that solve real-world problems.
-I believe in building technology that's accessible, meaningful, and beneficial to communities and industries.
+🎯 **Mission**: Working toward creating systems, frameworks, and devices that solve real-world problems.
+I believe technology should be accessible, meaningful, and beneficial to communities and industries.

 ---